GiedriusBergaudas/Capital-Budgeting-Analysis/README.md

 - Projected cash flows and costs using raw financial data

-- Performed sensitivyti analysis and compared scenarios to recommend the optimal investment
+- Performed sensitivity analysis and compared scenarios to recommend the optimal investment

 ## Results